173TECH/sayn/docs/tasks/dummy.md

 ## Usage

 `dummy` tasks come in useful when you have multiple tasks that depend upon a long list of parents.
-Let's consider the following setup in your DAG `dag.yaml`:
+Let's consider the following setup in your task group `task_group.yaml`:

 !!! example
     ```yaml
     tasks:
       #definition of task_1, task_2, task_3, task_4 ...

       task_mlt_parents_1:
         #task definition
         parents: